shashankgroovy/learning_algos/sorting/mergesort/README.md

 * Best-case performance - O(n log n) - typical and O(n) [natural
   variant][natural_variant]

-  [natural_variant]:[A natural merge sort is similar to a bottom up merge sort except that any naturally occurring runs (sorted sequences) in the input are exploited]
+  [natural_variant]: A natural merge sort is similar to a bottom up merge sort except that any naturally occurring runs (sorted sequences) in the input are exploited.